Abortion pill could be pulled off market by Texas lawsuit - NewsBreak

-WASHINGTON (AP) — A Texas lawsuit with a key deadline this month is posing a threat to the nationwide availability of medication abortion, which now accounts for the majority of abortions in the U.S.
+A Texas lawsuit with a key deadline this month is posing a threat to the nationwide availability of medication abortion , which now accounts for the majority of abortions in the U.S.

 The case filed by abortion opponents who helped challenge Roe v.
 Wade seeks to reverse a decades-old approval by the Food and Drug Administration.